Curriculum

 Grades 9–13

 THINKING FOR PROBLEM-SOLVING: The High School curriculum builds on the experiences students have gained in their previous studies.
 Students continue to deepen their ability of analytical, creative, and independent thinking.
 They also focus on self–studying and working on their own projects.
-All of this is necessary to successfully complete studies and pass the BASIS final and international exams.
+All of this is necessary to successfully complete their studies and pass the BASIS final and international exams.